INDIVIDUAL RETIREMENT ACCCOUNTS

 Providing a steady stream of income.

-Annuities offer two distinct retirement-planning benefits: They can provide a guaranteed stream of income 1 and don’t require you to pay taxes on earnings until you begin withdrawals in retirement (withdrawals made prior to age 59 1/2 may be subject to a tax penalty).
+Annuities offer two distinct retirement-planning benefits: They can provide a guaranteed stream of income1 and don’t require you to pay taxes on earnings until you begin withdrawals in retirement (withdrawals made prior to age 59 1/2 may be subject to a tax penalty).

 Common Retirement Planning Questions